RTMecha/BetterLegacy/snapshots.md

 - Added a few settings for the Object Drag Helper for customization.
 - Added "SetObjectDragHelperAxisX" and "SetObjectDragHelperAxisY" to keybind functions.
 - Added "Screen Overlay" default object in the "More Options" popup.
 Good for fading the screen in / out.
+- Added "Open Custom Object Creation Options" in Config Manager > Editor > General.
+This opens the custom object options popup by default when clicking the Object button.

 ## Changes
 ### Core